MeetMe/certificate-cookbook/README.md

 Certificate Cookbook
 ====================
-This cookbook contains LWRPs for creating and deleting SSL Certificates stored in a data bag named `certificates`.
+This cookbook contains LWRPs for creating and deleting SSL Certificates stored in a data bag named "certificates".

 When used, the fully qualified hostname (`foo.bar.com` not just `foo`) for the certificate is passed into the LWRP block and all items in the data bag are